theypsilon/arraygen/README.md

 ## GettersByType

 This crate is heavily inspired by [GettersByType](https://github.com/theypsilon/getters-by-type-rs) which is another derive that allows you to do the same thing.
 But that one is more opinionated, less flexible and less powerful, with the only advantage of being less verbose.
+That's why I decided to work on this new solution.

 ## License